Projects and communities

 Find out more about the proposals for Finchley Central.

-We want to provide around 400 homes, 40% of which will be affordable with priority given to people who live and work in Enfield.
-The development will also provide commercial space, cycling facilities and improved public realm.
+We're proposing to build around 450 new homes next to Cockfosters Tube station, 40% of which will be affordable.
+The development will also provide commercial space, cycling facilities and improved public areas.

 Hounslow West - Hounslow